 Beats Powerbeats Pro 2 – Most Versatile

 The Powerbeats Pro 2 are built for movement.
-Their over-ear hooks practically guarantee they won’t budge during a trail run or steep climb, and their reinforced nickel-titanium arms make them durable enough for heavy use.
+The over-ear hooks practically guarantee they won’t budge during a trail run or steep climb, and their reinforced nickel-titanium arms make them durable enough for heavy use.
 With IPX4 water resistance, ANC, transparency mode, and adaptive EQ, these are the most capable earbuds on our list.
-The addition of a heart-rate monitor gives them a fitness edge, though the bulky charging case might not be ideal for ultralighters.
+The addition of a heart-rate monitor gives them a fitness edge, though the bulky charging case might not be ideal for ultralighters or those short of space.
 And when I say bulky, I mean it’s probably twice the size of an AirPods Pro case.

 If I had to pick one set of earbuds for all my outdoor adventures, this would be it.